needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 ## Manual serialization

-To manually serialize commands, you need to add the `[NetCodeDisableCommandCodeGen]` attribute to the struct implementing the `ICommandData` interface and create a struct implementing `ICommandDataSerializer<T>`, where `<T>` is your `ICommandData` struct.
+To manually serialize commands:
+1. Add the [`[NetCodeDisableCommandCodeGen]`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.NetCodeDisableCommandCodeGenAttribute.html) attribute to the struct that impliments the `ICommandData` interface.
+2. Create a struct that implements [`ICommandDataSerializer<T>`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.ICommandDataSerializer-1.html), where `<T>` is your `ICommandData` struct.

-[ICommandDataSerializer](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.ICommandDataSerializer-1.html) has two __Serialize__ and two __Deserialize__ methods: one pair for raw values, and one pair for delta compressed values.
+[`ICommandDataSerializer`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.ICommandDataSerializer-1.html) has two `Serialize` and two `Deserialize` methods: one pair for raw values, and one pair for delta compressed values.
 The system sends multiple inputs in each command packet.
 The first packet contains raw data but the rest are compressed using delta compression.
 Delta compression compresses inputs well because the rate of change is low.

 As well as creating a struct, you also need to create specific instances of the generic systems `CommandSendSystem` and `CommandReceiveSystem`.
 To do this, extend the base system, for example with: